Learning Password Best Practices Through In-Task Instruction: Discussion

 We observed high correction of rule-linked issues across the three guided conditions, so our recommendations focus on how to select and implement guidance styles that improve password quality and help protect accounts that hold sensitive personal information.

 \textbf{Choose the lightest effective intervention for the context.} Start with minimal guidance that is likely to work in the target setting.
-For familiar, lower-risk actions, concise prompts that name the violated rule and the required fix are often sufficient.
-For higher-assurance scenarios, richer guidance or a short interactive step may be justified.
+For familiar, lower risk actions, concise prompts that name the violated rule and the required fix are often sufficient.
+For higher assurance scenarios, richer guidance or a short interactive step may be justified.

 \textbf{Brief guidance.} Use short, specific messages when speed and low burden are priorities.
 Tie each prompt to a single rule and present one prompt at a time.
 Provide a clear success indicator once the requirement is met.